danielcopper/nvim/README.md

 - Fully enable and configure debugging (csharp)
 - Automate installation process
 - improve git workflow (lazygit?)
+- Switch to bufferline as soon as it supports closing a singe buffer without picking
+    - as well as fixing its bugs

 ## Plugins to consider